Your Environment Can Shape Your Health.

 Visible Mold Signals Invisible Migration

-Contaminants spread into dust, fabrics, HVAC systems, and beyond.
-Cleaning only visible mold is insufficient if contamination is widespread.
+Contaminants may spread into dust, fabrics, HVAC systems, and hidden cavities.
+Addressing only visible growth is often insufficient when contamination has already migrated beyond the immediately visible area.

 Chris Remy-Thomas